joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/08/arts/television/tiny-chef-serpent-queen.html?searchResultPosition=1

 **9 Books to Read About Queen Elizabeth II**\
-`Elizabeth, famously reticent during her decades in the public eye, was an source of fascination for many.
+`Elizabeth, famously reticent during her decades in the public eye, was a source of fascination for many.
 These books offer a deeper understanding of her life, family and world.`\
 https://nytimes.com/2022/09/08/books/books-queen-elizabeth-ii.html?searchResultPosition=2

 **Bannon Surrenders to Face Charges in Border Wall Case**\